I think the way MT5 calculates the Sharpe Ratio (SR) as explained here https://www.mql5.com/en/forum/1372/page2 is incorrect.

 - other signals did 1% return for the 1st month, -2% return for the second month and 5% for the 3rd month.
 Sharpe Ratio will be low.
 Because this signal provider is not giving stable consistent profit for every period of time.

-For example, the signal ID 375 (by fxtrader625) is having Sharpe Ratio = 2.65 which is very good.
+For example, the signal <...> (by <...>) is having Sharpe Ratio = 2.65 which is very good.
 If the signals are profitable so it indicates that it may be very good to subscribe.

-So, the buyers should look at Sharpe Ratio (stable income or not stable income), than ROI, than max/min lot size, than how many pairs the signal provider is trading (it is difficult to receive big Sharpe Ratio for 1 pair during the long period of time trading) and so on.
+So, the buyers should look at Sharpe Ratio (stable income or not stable income), after that we can look at ROI, at max/min lot size, and how many pairs the signal provider is trading (it is difficult to receive big Sharpe Ratio for 1 pair during the long period of time trading) and so on.

 Just for information.

 So, according to my opinion - the Sharpe Ratio is very difficult to use in forex.
 For example, many people understand the following: "subscription to the signal = investing" ("I decided to invest my money to subscribe to the signal").
 And they may ask: how much profit will I have monthly/yearly?
 2% from deposit?
-10%? or 20% yearly (20% every year) ... but we know that it is inpossible to estimate the fix profit from which an investment as the forum for example ....
+10%? or 20% yearly (20% every year) ... but we know that it is impossible to estimate the fix profit from the investment in the forex for example ....

-Sharpe Ratio may be good to use/to estimate in portfolio when we need the stability in income (small profit but same one every year for example).
+Sharpe Ratio may be good to use/to estimate in portfolio when we need the stability in income (small profit but same one every month/year for example).